Employes/ngx-transloco-router/README.md

 Make sure you therefore place most common language (e.g. 'en') as a first string in the array of locales.

-> Note that `ngx-translate-router` does not redirect routes like `my/route` to translated ones e.g. `en/my/route`.
+> Note that `ngx-transloco-router` does not redirect routes like `my/route` to translated ones e.g. `en/my/route`.
 All routes are prepended by currently selected language so route without language is unknown to Router.

 #### Excluding routes